THE DOORS LIVE IN TORONTO (SEPTEMBER 1969): BOOTLEG ANALYSIS

 Immediately afterwards, the singer performs the first verse of “Roadhouse Blues” (“Keep your eyes on the road, your hands upon the wheel” x2 + “Yeah, we're going to the Roadhouse / Gonna have a real / Good time”) to the ten thousand spectators in Toronto.
 This song will also be recorded during the “Morrison Hotel” sessions, shortly after this concert.

-Following “Back Door Man”, it’s time for “The Crystal Ship”, another song from the album “The Doors” (released in January 1967).
+Once the last notes of “Back Door Man” had faded away, it’s time for “The Crystal Ship”, another song from the album “The Doors” (released in January 1967).

-It differs from the official track only in the use of an electric organ instead of a piano.
-However, it lacks the enchanting and poetic atmosphere that the group created in the early days of their career.
+The only difference from the official track is the use of an electric organ instead of a piano.
+However, here the tune lacks the enchanting and poetic atmosphere that the group created in the early days of their career.

-In fact, the original version's voluptuous soundscapes are replaced by a clear undertone of disillusioned suffering in Morrison's voice.
+In fact, the original version's voluptuous soundscapes have been replaced by an underlying sense of disillusioned suffering in Morrison's voice.

-Nevertheless, in this case, "The Crystal Ship" serves as a vibrant and touching transition point between the two halves of the Toronto concert.
+Nevertheless, in this instance, "The Crystal Ship" serves as a vibrant and moving transition between the two halves of the Toronto concert.

 The second part of the gig consists of two extended songs, both of which are brilliantly executed.

-The arcane seduction and delightful bewilderment produced by the two minutes of this avant-garde improvisation carry the listener to the highlight of the bootleg: Ray Manzarek's electric organ solo during “Light My Fire”.
+The arcane seduction and delightful bewilderment produced by these two minutes of avant-garde improvisation carry the listener to the highlight of the bootleg: Ray Manzarek's electric organ solo during “Light My Fire”.

-This remarkable instrumental digression stretches for four minutes and ten seconds without ever losing creativity or appeal, and it’s divided into four distinct sections.
+This remarkable four-minute-and-ten-seconds instrumental digression never loses its creativity or appeal and is divided into four distinct sections.

-In the first part (lasting a minute and a half), we witness a flowing and luminous parade of notes, alternately elongated and brought back together in short whirls steeped in Hard Bop Jazz.
+In the first part (lasting one and a half minutes), we witness a flowing and luminous parade of notes, alternately elongated and brought back together in short whirls steeped in Hard Bop Jazz.

 In the third segment of the solo (one minute), Manzarek employs isolated notes, shaping their lively and expressive flow into original and engaging themes derived once again from Hard Bop Jazz.

 The solo concludes with a twenty-second explosion.
-A powerful electric organ chord spreads out rapidly into a succession of overflowing and agitated phrases, which saturate the air in Toronto with excitement before giving way to the continuation of “Light My Fire”.
+A powerful electric organ chord spreads out rapidly into a succession of overflowing and agitated phrases, saturating the air in Toronto with excitement before giving way to the continuation of “Light My Fire”.

-Of particular interest is the dynamic, imaginative, and effective rhythmic accompaniment provided by drummer John Densmore throughout all four phases of the solo described above.
+Of particular interest is the dynamic, imaginative, and effective rhythmic accompaniment provided by drummer John Densmore throughout the solo four phases.

-Marking the end of the concert is “The End”, originally placed as the extraordinary closing track of “The Doors” LP.
+The concert ends with “The End”, which was originally the extraordinary closing track of the album “The Doors”.

-At the beginning of the song, Morrison himself crowns the spirit of the festival by honoring the legendary Rock‘n’Roll artists present in the set list of the event.
-The singer calls them “illustrious musical geniuses”, and he also briefly recounts how his first experience with the Rock‘n’Roll genre, heard on the radio as a teenager, was a cathartic experience that opened new horizons for him.
+At the beginning of the song, Morrison himself crowns the spirit of the festival by honoring the legendary Rock‘n’Roll artists present in the event’s set list.
+The singer refers to them as “illustrious musical geniuses”, and briefly recounts how his first experience with the Rock‘n’Roll genre, which he heard on the radio as a teenager, was a cathartic experience that opened new horizons for him.

-Despite this, the magnificent song is performed by the band in a more than convincing manner.
-Morrison's voice stands out: he does not deny the audience any of the intrepid and bewitching facets typical of his singing style.
+Despite this, this magnificent song is played by the band in a more than convincing manner.
+Morrison's voice stands out: he does not deny the audience any of the daring and bewitching facets typical of his singing style.

-This September 13, 1969 bootleg recording is less well-known than it deserves to be.
-It features unmissable, dazzling musical passages and confirms The Doors' authoritative stage presence beyond any doubt.
+This bootleg recording from 13 September, 1969 is less well-known than it deserves to be.
+Featuring unmissable, dazzling musical passages it confirms The Doors' authoritative stage presence beyond any doubt.

 My book "The Doors Through Strange Days"- The most comprehensive journey ever made through The Doors' second LP, is available on Amazon.com, .uk, .it, .mx, .ca, etc.